Tiger Airways Holdings: Tigerair Australia

 Tiger Airways Australia began operations on 23 November 2007.
 In July 2008 Tiger announced that it would suspend its flights from Darwin on 25 October, citing Darwin International Airport operating and fuel costs, making it the most expensive airport on the Tigerair Australia network but did not rule out returning in the future if costs were to decrease.
 Tigerair Australia resumed services to Darwin on Friday 18 June 2010.
 On 5 August 2008 the airline announced Adelaide as its second operational base and began services on 10 January 2010.

 Tiger resumed flights on 2 August 2011, after it was grounded for safety issues, on a restricted schedule maintaining its hub in Melbourne.
 Tiger Airways Australia re-opened its second base at Sydney with three aircraft in July 2012.

 In October 2012, Virgin Australia Holdings (parent company of competitor Virgin Australia) announced its intention to purchase 60% of Tiger Airways Australia.
 The deal was completed in July 2013, after the airline had changed its name to Tigerair Australia.

 In October 2014, Virgin Australia Holdings announced plans to acquire the remaining 40% stake in Tigerair Australia for $1.
 Virgin retained the Tigerair name and acquired the brand rights for Tigerair to operate to some international destinations from Australia.

-It ceased in March 2020.
+In March 2020 Tigerair Australia ceased operations due to the COVID-19 Pandemic, following Virgin Australia Holdings entering administration, new owner Bain Capital, confirmed the brand would be retired and not resume operations.

 Tigerair Taiwan

-Tigerair Taiwan is a Taiwanese affiliate and was set up as a joint venture between China Airlines and Tiger Airways Holdings.
-China Airlines holds a 90% stake in the new carrier, while Tiger Airways Holdings holds the remaining 10%.
-The carrier is based at Taiwan Taoyuan International Airport and currently has 6 aircraft.
-It was the first Taiwan-based LCC to start operations and the only LCC in the country that are still flying (The other being V Air of Transasia Airways, which folded in 2016).
-In 2017, as Tigerair Singapore merged into Scoot, CAPA reports that China Airlines will buy another 10% from Budget Aviation Holdings, leaving China Airlines Group (China Airlines and Mandarin Airlines) the owner of the airline, despite allowed to retain the brand.
+Tigerair Taiwan is the only carrier operating under the Tigerair brand.
+It was originally set up as a joint venture between China Airlines Group (90%) and Tiger Airways Holdings (10%).
+Following the merger of Tigerair Singapore into Scoot, China Airlines acquired the remaining 10% stake from Tiger Airways Holdings Limited (under Budget Aviation Holdings) in 2016, making it a wholly owned subsidiary of China Airlines Group before going public in 2023.
+Tigerair Taiwan purchased the full rights to the "Tigerair" trademark in 2022.

+Based at Taiwan Taoyuan International Airport, Tigerair Taiwan was the first Taiwan-based LCC to enter service and the only LCC remaining in the country following the collapse of TransAsia Airways and its subsidiary V Air in 2016.